wh-forker/shiyuan404/README.md

 Having a problem getting something to work or want to know why I setup something in a certain way?
 Ping me on Twitter [@mmistakes](http://twitter.com/mmistakes) or [file a GitHub Issue](https://github.com/mmistakes/hpstr-jekyll-theme/issues/new).
 And if you make something cool with this theme feel free to let me know.

----

-## License

-This theme is free and open source software, distributed under the [The MIT License](https://github.com/mmistakes/hpstr-jekyll-theme/blob/master/LICENSE).
-So feel free to to modify this theme to suit your needs.